cloudstateio/cloudstate/docs/poc.md

     DEBUG=stateserv-event-sourcing node index.js
     ```

     This starts the user function listening on port 8080.
-It's a gRPC service that implements the [stateful serverless event sourcing protocol](../src/stateful-serverless-backend/src/main/proto/protocol.proto).
+It's a gRPC service that implements the [stateful serverless event sourcing protocol](../src/backend/core/src/main/proto/protocol.proto).
 Debug is enabled so you can see the events, commands and replies sent through the protocol.

-4. In a new terminal, from the `src/stateful-serverless-backend` directory, run:
+4. In a new terminal, from the `src` directory, run:

     ```
-    sbt run
+    sbt backend-core/run
     ```

     This starts the Akka backend server running as a single node cluster on port 9000.
 When it starts up it asks the user function started previously for the gRPC interface that it wants to provide (which in our case is [shoppingcart.proto](../src/samples/js-shopping-cart/proto/shoppingcart.proto)) and dynamically provides an implementation of it, proxying the requests as commands through the stateful serverless event sourcing protocol.

-5. In a new terminal, from the `src/samples/akka-js-shopping-cart-client` directory, run:
+5. In a new terminal, from the `src` directory, run:

     ```
-    sbt run
+    sbt akka-client/run
     ```

     This will start a client and run a few commands, outputting the results.
 Alternatively, if you wish for a more interactive session, run:

     ```
-    sbt console
+    sbt akka-client/console
     ```

     This will drop you into the Scala REPL, and from there you can instantiate the client and use it, eg: